djm209/HSTGODE/README.md

 If you want to change the dataset from XiAn_city to JiNan_city, I suggest you can directly revise the code in your IDE in train.py or train_h.py

+See the paper for an analysis of hyperparameters。

 if you want get the dataset from XiAn_city to JiNan_city.

 the hstgode result can be seen as follow;